Proper nouns

 Places named after a person: Mario's Pizzeria, McDonald's, St Peter's Cathedral.

-Most Geographical names: Lake Eyre, Mount Kilimanjaro, Piccadilly Circus, Hyde Park.
+Most geographical names: Lake Eyre, Mount Kilimanjaro, Piccadilly Circus, Hyde Park.

 Other names: Vaclav Havel Airport, Edinburgh Castle.